-With Silent Hill 2: Enhanced Edition, you can save your game nearly any where and at any time, with a theoretical limitless amount of save files.
+With Silent Hill 2: Enhanced Edition, you can save your game nearly anywhere and at any time within 100 save slots.
 The save files are made in-game and used within the game's own ecosystem.

-With the PlayStation 2 version, you can only save in designated areas found throughout the game.
-Playing on PCSX2, you can use save states to save any where and at any time.
-There are 10 save state slots that can be used per game on PCSX2.
-You can create and load additional, external save state files through the PCSX2 software for a theoretical limitless amount of save states.
+With the PlayStation 2 version, you can only save in-game via designated spots found throughout the game.
+Using a standard PlayStation 2 memory card (8 MB), you can save your game approximately 83 times within the game's own ecosystem.
+Playing on PCSX2, you can use save states to save anywhere and at any time.
+PCSX2 offers 10 quick save state slots per game along with the ability to create and load additional, external save states for a theoretical limitless amount of save states.